Lake Nakuru National Park

 Best Time to Visit Lake Nakuru

 Lake Nakuru National Park is a year-round destination, but the best time for wildlife viewing is during the dry season (June to October) when animals congregate around water sources.
-The wet season (November to May) transforms the park into a lush paradise, making it the best time for birdwatching and witnessing migratory bird species.
+The wet season (November to May) transforms the park into a lush paradise, making it the best time for birdwatching and for observing migratory birds.

 Safari and Travel Logistics